-The Australian women have proven themselves to be the best side in world cricket, and deservedly find themselves atop the rankings in both the ICC ODI and the ICC T20I world rankings.
+Australia’s women’s Cricket team have proven themselves to be the best side the in world and deservedly find themselves sitting at the top of the rankings in both the ODI and T20I formats.

 All events shown as Sydney time.
 Adjust for regional differences.
 Australia Cricket replays generally to be shown following the conclusion of each match.

 Watch or Stream Women’s Cricket Live and Free

 While you can also find the t Austalia women play cricket free to air in Australia, Fox Cricket (Foxtel/Kayo) will provide LIVE coverage of each and every match.
 Other key Cricket action on Foxtel and Kayo includes the Big Bash League, which will be held from December 2020.

 So if you’re a resident of Australia you may wish to check out the Kayo Sports 14 day free trial which offers the exact same live coverage as Fox Cricket.
 With Kayo you can stream Australia v New Zealnd live using select PC and Macs, iOS and Android phones and tablets, Apple and Telstra TV, Google Chromecast, as well as Safari, Firefox, Chrome and Microsoft Edge.
 And with their No Spoilers feature you can hide the scores while you check out the other sport action happening at the same time.